ZhenyaKh/coco-beholder/README.md

 For forthcoming plots and statistics generation, the PCAP dumps are not needed anymore.
-The analysis of the PCAP dumps is performed only once, and then the plotting tool may be run as many times as needed over the data log files to produce various plots quickly.
+The analysis of the PCAP dumps is performed only once, and then the plotting script may be run as many times as needed over the data log files to produce various plots quickly.

 ## Plots and Statistics Generation

-The plotting tool processes data log files of the flows and saves the resulting plots and statistics into the output folder -- `graphs` by default.
+Plotting script `plot.py` reads data log files of the flows and generates plots and statistics into the output folder -- `graphs` by default.

 Different types of plots and statistics can be generated: